stadium-software/tabs/README.md

 1. Drag the Global Script called "Tabs" into the Page.Load event handler

 ## Horizontal / Vertical Display
-By default all tab controls are shown horizontally.
+By default all tab controls are shown horizontally

-To create vertical tabs, add a class called "tabs-vertical" to the main container control.
+To display tabs vertically, add a class called "tabs-vertical" to the main container control

 # Styling
 Various elements in this module can be styled using the two CSS files in this repo